 Interleukin-6 (IL-6) is a key cytokine involved in the pathogenesis of rheumatoid arthritis, causing inflammation and joint destruction.
-A therapeutic antibody to the IL-6 receptor (IL-6R), tocilizumab, developed by Roche, has been approved for the treatment of rheumatoid arthritis.
+A therapeutic antibody to the IL-6 receptor (IL-6R), Actemra[®] (tocilizumab), marketed by Genentech, has been approved for the treatment of rheumatoid arthritis.

 REGN88 is a fully human monoclonal antibody to IL-6R generated using our VelocImmune® technology that has completed Phase 1 studies, the results of which were presented at the annual meeting of the European League Against Rheumatism (EULAR) in June 2010.
 REGN88 was well tolerated by patients with rheumatoid arthritis, and no dose-limiting toxicities were reported.
 Treatment with REGN88 resulted in dose-related reductions in biomarkers of inflammation.
-REGN88 is currently in a Phase 2/3 double-blind, placebo-controlled, dose-ranging study in patients with active rheumatoid arthritis and a Phase 2 double-blind, placebo-controlled, dose-ranging study in generative affects the spine.
+REGN88 is currently in a Phase 2/3 double-blind, placebo-controlled, dose-ranging study in patients with active rheumatoid arthritis and a Phase 2 double-blind, placebo - -controlled, dose-ranging study in ankylosing spondylitis, a form of arthritis that primarily affects the spine.
+Both studies are enrolling patients.
 REGN88 is being developed in collaboration with sanofi-aventis.